chavindsilva/MEDS1001/Appendix C - Conceptual Research Model/README.txt

     Using the diagram from source, and layering with my research in sports medicine and orthopaedics, a normative graph was created highlighting the impact of emerging digital technology on the respective fields.
 The size of the plots corresponds to the scope of each advancement while the gradient corresponds to perceived impact.
-The height relates to modility of findings, greater height = more corroborated sources.
+The height relates to modality of findings, greater height = more corroborated sources.

       highlights; diagnostics, imaging, surgical and personal therapeutics are the main overlaps and important changes